 Scoop the gumbo over cooked white rice then devour!

 Smoked Sausage and Chicken Gumbo is a classic taste of the south.
-This gluten-free recipe won me first prize at a family gumbo cook off!
+This mouthwatering recipe won me first prize at a family gumbo cook off!

-- 3 Tablespoons + 1 teaspoon grapeseed or vegetable oil, divided
+- 3 Tablespoons + 1 teaspoon vegetable oil, divided

 - 14oz Andouille sausage, sliced into half moons

 - 4 skin-on, bone-in chicken thighs (about 1-1/4lb)